petertimwalker/petertimwalker/README.md

 # 👋 Hi, I’m @petertimwalker

-## I'm a Software Engineer from in Cambridge MA
+## I'm a Software Engineer from Cambridge MA

 ### Working primarily in *Ruby*